Automated Continuous WooCommerce Replication to MongoDB

 Schedule Your Replication

-In the Schedule section, you can schedule a job to run automatically, configuring the job to run after specified intervals ranging from once every 10 minutes to once every month.
+Select the Overview tab in the Job, and click Configure under Schedule.
+You can schedule a job to run automatically by configuring it to run at specified intervals, ranging from once every 10 minutes to once every month.

 Once you have configured the replication job, click Save Changes.
 You can configure any number of jobs to manage the replication of your WooCommerce data to MongoDB.